reinhart1010/nix/docs/en/linux/btrfs-property.md

 ---
 # btrfs property

-Get, set, or list properties for a given btrfs filesystem object (files, directories, subvolumes, filesystems, or devices).
+Get, set, or list properties for a BTRFS filesystem object (files, directories, subvolumes, filesystems, or devices).
 More information: <https://btrfs.readthedocs.io/en/latest/btrfs-property.html>.

 - List available properties (and descriptions) for the given btrfs object: